Health Studies

 HLTC26H3 - Global Health and Human Biology

-This course will apply students' knowledge of health studies and human biology to solving real-life cases in global health, such as the Ebola outbreaks in Africa or the acute toxic encephalopathy mystery illness among children in India.
+This course will apply students' knowledge of health, society, and human biology to solving real-life cases in global health, such as the Ebola outbreaks in Africa or the acute toxic encephalopathy mystery illness among children in India.
 This case-study-oriented course will focus on the application of human biology principles in addressing current cases in global health.

 Prerequisite: HLTB22H3